aslepyan/CompressiveTactileSubsampling/README.md

 ## Usage
 The codes for using our methods for tactile image data and realizing our results are explained below.
 Notice that you can access our data files through this
 [link](https://livejohnshopkins-my.sharepoint.com/:f:/r/personal/aslepya1_jh_edu/Documents/compressive_tactile_sensor/raster/Subsampling?csf=1&web=1&e=xq17ip).
-Some helper functions are not described here, but you can check the comments about their usage in the corresponding files.
+Some helper functions are not described here, but you can check the comments about their usage in the corresponding files. <br />
+The folder `ksvdbox13` for training ksvd dictionary could be downloaded [here](https://csaws.cs.technion.ac.il/~ronrubin/software.html).
+This folder should be placed at `Subsampling_Code\`.

 ### Data folders
 Download each data folder and put it into the current directory of `Subsampling_Code`.
 Each data folder is explained below.